Guide to Pty Ltd Company Incorporation Pack

 This means that no change is required to the certificate of title/s or to any associated mortgage documentation.

-Almost all trusts (which in Australia generally have a maximum term of 80 years: refer to this FAQ for more information) will need to effect a change of control of the Family Trust at some point in time.
+Almost all trusts (which in Australia generally have a maximum term of 80 years: refer to this FAQ for more information) will need to effect a change of control of the Family / Discretionary Trust at some point in time.

 ⚖️ Your children take over your trust when you pass away;